---

 Department Overview

 A Rensselaer undergraduate education in computer science prepares students both to solve real-world problems and to do fundamental research.
-Our students have distinguished themselves in many ways: they have founded companies while still in school; taken high paying jobs at companies such as IBM, Microsoft, GE, and Morgan Stanley, and gone on to prominent graduate schools.
+Our students have distinguished themselves in many ways: they have founded companies while still in school; taken high paying jobs at companies such as IBM, Microsoft, Google, Cisco, GE, and Morgan Stanley, and gone on to prominent graduate schools.

 Our program is rigorous yet flexible.
 The rigor makes our students highly desirable for industrial employment after graduation.
-The average starting salary for students graduating in 2008 was over $67,000.
+The average starting salary for students graduating in 2011 was over $74,000.
 The flexibility allows our students to do dual majors in computer science and another discipline such as Engineering, Management, Mathematics, Philosophy, or Electronic Media Arts and Communication (EMAC), or Games and Simulation Arts and Sciences.

 Students have the opportunity to participate in the: